Asia Bibi blasphemy case: Prosecution and imprisonment

 Noreen denied that she had committed blasphemy and said that she had been accused by her neighbor to "settle an old score".
 In November 2010, Muhammad Naveed Iqbal, a judge at the court of Sheikhupura, Punjab, sentenced her to death by hanging.
 Additionally, a fine the equivalent of $1,100, was imposed on her.

 With the verdict, she became the first woman condemned to death in Pakistan on blasphemy charges.
 Noreen described the day of her sentencing as follows:

 Noreen's husband, Ashiq Masih, 51 years old at the time, announced that he planned to appeal the verdict, which has to be upheld by the Lahore High Court.
 A month later, Salmaan Taseer, the governor of Punjab who investigated the affair for President Asif Ali Zardari, stated that Noreen would most likely be pardoned if the High Court did not suspend the sentence.
 Zardari was poised to grant pardon, but the High Court issued a stay order against a potential presidential pardon, which remains in force to date.
-Court transcripts showed numerous inconsistencies in the evidence presented, and reporters said they dare not repeat Noreen's testimony lest they also be accused of blasphemy.
+Court transcripts showed numerous inconsistencies in the evidence presented, and reporters said they dared not repeat Noreen's testimony lest they also be accused of blasphemy.

 Noreen was put in solitary confinement in an 8 × 10 ft cell without windows at the Lahore prison.
 Before his assassination, Taseer visited her at the jail several times with his wife, Aamna, and daughter, Shehrbano, though Pakistani court officials later ruled that she could be visited only by her husband and lawyer.
 Khalid Sheikh, the prison superintendent, said that while he wanted her to be treated "like any other prisoner", she had to be kept away from other inmates for her own well-being, as other individuals accused of blasphemy had been killed while in prison.
 The Masihi Foundation, a human rights group, described her physical condition as "very frail", and her health was reported to be in decline due to poor living conditions at the jail.
 She has also been threatened by other inmates and subjected to physical abuse from prison guards.

 According to Human Rights Watch, Noreen's situation is not unusual.
 Though no one has been executed for blasphemy yet in Pakistan, the accused often remain imprisoned for a long time while the case is being processed.
 In May 2014, Noreen's appeal hearing was delayed for the fifth time.